dxman/pghgamemakerjam-09-2015/README.txt

 This game was created for the game jam at LFG Pittsburgh from September 18-20, 2015.
-Team members were Austin Bowen, Dave Crissman, Bryan _, Eddie _, and Frank _.
+Team members were Austin Bowen, Dave Crissman, Bryan _, Eddie Scholl, and Frank _.

 ==Credits==
 -The skybox is from the "Skybox Volume 2 (Nebula)" package: https://www.assetstore.unity3d.com/en/#!/content/3392